Frequently Asked Questions

 The school must make a request for us to send a volunteer, so please either ask the homeroom teacher or inquire with the Hiroshima City Consultation Service for International Residents.

 Q: I don’t understand what the staff at a shop are saying.
 Will the Hiroshima City Consultation Service for International Residents provide interpretation?

 A: As a general rule, the Hiroshima City Consultation Service for International Residents only covers consultations relating to government services, so they cannot interpret in such cases.

-Q: I wish to change my residency status.
-What should I do?
-I wish to extend my period of residence.
+Q: I wish to change my residency status/extend my period of residence.
 What should I do?

-A: This is handled by the Immigration Bureau, so please inquire with the Immigration Information Center.
-Also, on the 2nd Friday of every month staff from the Regional Immigration Bureau visit the Hiroshima City Consultation Service for International Residents to answer questions about residency status.
+A: This is handled by the Immigration Bureau, so please inquire with an Immigration Information Center.
+Also, on the 2nd Friday of every month, staff from the Regional Immigration Bureau visit Hiroshima City Consultation Service for International Residents to answer questions about residency status.

-Q: I was enrolled in Japan’s pension system (i.e. the National Pension, Employees’ Pension Insurance, or a mutual-benefit association), but I am withdrawing from the system because I am leaving Japan.
-Can I receive a lump-sum refund upon withdrawal?
+Q: I am withdrawing from Japan’s pension system (National Pension/Employees’ Pension Insurance/mutual-benefit association) because I am leaving Japan.
+Can I receive a lump-sum refund?
 What procedures does this involve?

-A: There are conditions for receiving it.
+A: There are conditions for whether you receive a payout.
 Furthermore, you must claim it within 2 years after leaving the country.
-Please see this website for information on the conditions and how to make a claim.
+Please see here for information on the conditions and how to make a claim.